 - Share an example where extraordinary compassion was used

-To make a nomination please contact Bay Area Hospital’s DAISY Program Coordinator:
+To make a nomination please contact Bay Area Hospital’s DAISY Program Director:

-Please preface your email or phone call to let Kayla know that you are making a DAISY Award nomination.
+Please preface your email to let Sandra know that you are making a DAISY Award nomination.
 If you would like to fill out, print, and mail in a form, the form can be found here.
-Please mail these to: Bay Area Hospital, Attn: Kayla Weatherston, 1775 Thompson Road, Coos Bay, OR 97420.
+Please mail these to: Bay Area Hospital, Attn: Sandra Maddux, 1775 Thompson Road, Coos Bay, OR 97420.